NubeIO/rubix-ce-docs/docs/rubix-ce/setup/supervisor.md

 1. Open the Supervisor page.
 2. Click on the Add ![add-button.png](../img/apps/add-button.png).
-3. Follow the steps in the short clip.

 :::info Default IP(s) of Rubix Compute:<br/>
 ETH 1: `192.168.15.10` <br/>